 - Incorporate writing activities like math journals.
 This is an excellent way for students to process what they've learned and what questions they still have.
 The journal could start with simple prompts such as, "One thing I learned today..."
 "One thing I still don't understand…" "One way I can get the help I need…" "The answer to this problem is…" Writing out the answer to a problem is a very important skill to develop because many state math tests require a constructed response to questions.

 - Challenge students to create their own math problems.
 This can be a fun activity if students create a problem similar to the ones you have used in class and they exchange problems with a partner.
 By creating the problem and checking the answer they are reinforcing their own learning.

 - Look for educational resources that accompany your school's technology tools and programs.
+There may be online or software programs available for teachers.
 For teachers who have an electronic whiteboard in the classroom, there are many resources available on links that can be easily accessed and brought into the classroom.
-One in particular comes from SMARTTech, and features SMART Notebook lesson activities.

 - Look for interactive games that offer students a chance to practice their mathematical skills.
 Nintendo DS has an educational game called Brain Age, which is not language specific.
 The game provides excellent mathematical training for numbers and tracks results, showing student improvement over time.

 - Find out what's available online.
 Vital NY (Video Teaching and Learning for NYS Educators) on Teachers' Domain offers an online library of free media resources from the best in public television.
 Teachers' Domain resources include video and audio segments, Flash interactives, images, documents, lesson plans for teachers, and student-oriented activities.
 (Free registration required.)